thijmen38/Earthy-Group2/docs/design.md

 ## 3_Structuring

-Introduction explaining the configuring phase and its goals.(from course brief)*Anagha*
+Introduction explaining the configuring phase and its goals.(from course brief)*beza*

 ### Tesellations